sungnga/practice/graphQL/README.md

   - Verify application still works by creating a post and then fetching it
   - Create an input type for createComment with the same fields.
 Use "data" as arg name
   - Update createComment resolver to use this new object
-  - Verify application sitll works by creating a comment and then fetching it
+  - Verify application still works by creating a comment and then fetching it

 ### Deleting Data with Mutations: deleteUser Mutation
 - **Define a Delete Mutation for deleting a User**